 Frequently toggling the compressor relay could force the compressor into overload.
 The compressor will automatically deactivate during an overload and will remain deactivated until the overload switch cools.
 This could take some time.
 It is important to allow the compressor at least 5 minutes off time between relay cycles.

-Toggle the relay (refer to Control Operation for a complete list of relays).
-Its related component should activate / deactivate with the switching of the relay; if it does not, test component.
+Toggle the relay.
+Its related component should activate / deactivate with the switching of the relay.
+If it does not, see "Component Testing."